Matt-Adventure-Ardeche/staffhandbook/docs/expectations.md

 ### This code will be successfully operational when:

-* A good working relationship and clear communication exists between the staff running the activity and their guests and the Leadership Team.
+* A good working relationship and clear communication exists between the staff running the activity, their guests, and the Leadership Team.

 * We (*all staff involved*) carefully plan and prepare all activities and identify special and particular needs as early as practicable